Introduction to the consumer protection in the Australian Consumer Law

 Commercial Bank of Australia Ltd v Amadio HCA 14

 The Amadios, an elderly couple, signed a guarantee with the bank on behalf of their son.
 They thought their son’s business was prosperous, when in fact it was in financial difficulties.
 The bank enhanced the business’s appearance of solvency by selectively honouring cheques that overdrew its account.
-When the son’s business failed, the bank sought to To make people obey a law or the terms of an agreement, using police powers or court orders. the guarantee against the Amadios.
+When the son’s business failed, the bank sought to enforce the guarantee against the Amadios.
 The guarantee was set aside by the court as unconscionable.
 It was held that the guarantee was ‘manifestly disadvantageous’ to the Amadios and that the bank must have known this and took no steps to ensure that the Amadios were properly advised in relation to the transaction.

 Collection House Ltd v Taylor VSC 49